Greg Gaines (defensive lineman)

-Greg Gaines (born May 6, 1996) is an American professional football nose tackle for the Tampa Bay Buccaneers of the National Football League (NFL).
-He previously played in the NFL for the Los Angeles Rams, for whom he won Super Bowl LVI.
+Greg Gaines (born May 6, 1996) is an American professional football nose tackle for the Buffalo Bills of the National Football League (NFL).
+He previously played in the NFL for the Tampa Bay Buccaneers, and the Los Angeles Rams, for whom he won Super Bowl LVI.
 He played college football for the Washington Huskies.

 Early life

 Gaines attended La Habra High School in La Habra, California.
 Gaines originally committed to attend Boise State, but followed head coach Chris Petersen from Boise State to Washington when he became head coach.

 College career

 Gaines played at Washington from 2015 to 2018, with 2014 serving as a red-shirt season.
 He earned honorable mention All-Pac-12 Conference in 2016 as a defensive lineman, second-team All-Pac-12 in 2017, and first-team All-Pac-12 in 2018.

 In 2018 he won the Morris Trophy, given annually to the best defensive lineman in the Pac-12 as voted on by opposing players.